jmspit/dodo/src/include/network/doc/DEVELOPER.md

 the output of the above commands proves that these public key artefacts all originate in the same private key.

-Instead of the system trust store, a custom truststore can be used to finetune (limit) the trust, and allows to be a Certification Authority for deployment scope (say all users of an application), and have its own certifate installed in the system truststore of nodes that need to verify identity and authenticate.
+Instead of the system trust store, a custom truststore can be used to finetune the trust.
+This allows to either limit the trust or trust one's own CA - bypassing the need to buy the certfificate produced from a CSR.

+Custom truststores are loaded from PCKS12 files through dodo::network::TLSContext::loadPKCS12TrustStore.

+### Keystore

+A keystore comrpises the private key and the (signed) certyficate of the identiy.
+It can be loaded with either dodo::network::TLSContext::loadPEMIdentity or dodo::network::TLSContext::loadPKCS12KeyStore.

 ## Setup Certification Authority